Linked here is a detailed quantitative analysis of Lowe's Companies, Inc. (LOW). Below are some highlights from the above linked analysis:

-Conclusion: LOW earned a Star in the Fair Value section, earned three Stars in the Dividend Analytical Data section and one Stars in the Dividend Income vs. MMA section for a net total of 5 Stars.
-This quantitatively rates LOW as a 5 Star-Strong Buy.
+Conclusion: LOW earned one Star in the Fair Value section, earned three Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a net total of five Stars.
+This quantitatively ranks LOW as a 5 Star-Strong Buy.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I do not own shares of LOW (0.0% of my Income Portfolio).
+Full Disclosure: At the time of this writing, I held no position in LOW (0.0% of my Income Portfolio) .